 What firms need to consider

-Passporting allows firms authorised in an EEA state to conduct business within other EEA states based on their ‘home’ member state authorisation.
-Passporting will continue during the transition period.
+Passporting allows firms authorised in an EEA state to conduct business within other European Economic Area (EEA) states based on their ‘home’ member state authorisation.
+Passporting is no longer possible between the UK and EEA.

 If you need help, call our dedicated telephone line on 0800 048 4255.
 The line is open Monday, Tuesday, Wednesday and Friday 9am to 5pm, and Thursday 9.45am to 5pm.